RBrooksDK/codelabs/Tutorials/WebshopExercises/001 Exercise 1.md

 Over the following slides, you will be asked questions, which must be answered by querying the dvdrental database.
 All questions can be answered with a single sql statement (consider this a challange), but sometimes it is easier to do multiple statements.

-For most questions, you can also find the an/swer as a hint.
+For most questions, you can also find the answer as a hint.
 Do give it a serious try first, before you look at the answer.
 Some of these questions are tough, and you need to google for extra SQL "tools".